Hal Bromm

 b.
 1958

 Rick Prol (b.
-1958, New York, NY) is a New York based artist who received a B.F.A from the Cooper Union in 1980.
+1958, New York, NY) is a New York-based artist who received a B.F.A from the Cooper Union in 1980.
 From 1982 onward, he began showing his exuberant works, which echoed neo-expressionism and street graffiti, throughout New York City galleries including a solo exhibition at Hal Bromm Gallery in 1984.

 His cartoonish figures set in dystopian urban scenes are simultaneously humorous and horrific, evoking a sense of absurdity born out of said juxtaposition.
 Boldly painted in vibrant colors, his works pinpoint human follies and suffering in an unapologetic and uniquely stylized way using techniques of distorted perspective and contrasting tones which often draw the viewers’ eyes to the primary figures.